-If these are your first tentative steps into the world of touring, I’m thrilled to welcome you to this motorcycle touring for beginners guide!
+If these are your first tentative steps into the touring world, I’m thrilled to welcome you to this beginner’s guide to motorcycle touring!

 So what’s next?

-And as exciting as that is, I totally understand the apprehension, doubt, and lapses in confidence that are sure to follow those feelings of ambition and adventure.
+And as exciting as that is, I totally understand the apprehension, doubt, and lapses in confidence that will follow those feelings of ambition and adventure.

-Our beginners guide to motorcycle touring was put together for people just like you; the ones who dare to explore, to live, and to experience.
+Our beginner’s guide to motorcycle touring was put together for people just like you – ones who dare to explore, to live, and to experience.

 What Do We Mean By “Motorcycle Touring”?

-Well, this is the part where you need to forget everything that all your new riding buddies have told you.
+This is where you need to forget everything that all your new riding buddies have told you.
 Because touring is as different for you as it is for me.
 And it’s as different for me as it is for them!

 It’s different for every single one of us.